snaquaye/cfscript-styleguide/README.md

 Variables that will only contain a boolean should begin with is or the plural form has such as `isActive` or `hasErrors`.

+Never use example names like `foo`, `bar`, and `baz` in production code.

+An I.D. by itself or as part of a compound word is to be referenced with the "d" in lowercase such as `id` and `userId` over `ID` and `userID`.

+In all other instances where an abbreviation is part of a variable, the abbreviated letters are to be all uppercase if they are not at the beginning of the variable such as `localURL` or `innerHTML`.
+On the contrary, abbreviations at the beginning of a variable are to be all lowercase since variables are to start with lowercase such as `htmlEditor`.

 ###Scope Variables
-ColdFusion has several scopes like other languages built for the web such as `application`, `session`, `url`, `form`, `cgi`, and `cookie`.
+ColdFusion has several built-in scopes such as `application`, `session`, `url`, `form`, `cgi`, and `cookie`.
 It might seem to make sense to capitalize these special scope variables to make them stand out, but given that ColdFusion is case insensitive, use lowercase to save time, especially given that references to `application` and `session` can be quite common.
 Do not use the arguments scope.
 Variables that exist in the arguments scope will be found without referencing their scope directly, and the omission of direct references to the arguments scope keeps the syntax consistent with other languages and enhances code brevity.

 ##Functions